fybrik/fybrik/site/docs/concepts/architecture.md

 Once a developer submits a `FybrikApplication` CRD to Kubernetes, the FybrikApplicationController will make sure that all the specs are fulfilled and will make sure that the data is read/written/copied/deleted according to the data governance policies.
 The `FybrikApplication` holds metadata about the application such as the data assets required by the application, the processing purpose and the method of access the user wishes (protocol e.g. S3 or Arrow flight).
 It uses this information to check with the data governance policy manager (4) if the data flow requested is allowed and whether restrictive policies such as masking or hashing have to be applied.
 It compiles plotters based on the governance decisions received via the data governance policy connector and chooses the modules (5) which are best fit for the requirements that the user specified regarding the access protocol and availability, and based on the [config policies](./config-policies.md) defined.
+The plotter contains the modules required and all the information required to deploy them on the cluster where they will run, as well as the flow of data between the asset and the workload through the chosen modules.
-As data assets may reside in different clusters/clouds a `Blueprint` CRD is created for each cluster, containing the information regarding the services to be deployed or configured in the given cluster.

-Depending on the setup the `PlotterController` will use various methods to distribute the blueprints.
+As data assets may reside in different clusters/clouds a `Blueprint` CRD is created for each cluster, containing the information regarding the services to be deployed or configured in the given cluster.Depending on the setup the `PlotterController` will use various methods to distribute the blueprints.
 In a multi cluster setup the default distribution implementation is using [Razee](http://razee.io) to control remote blueprints, but several multi-cloud tools could be used as a replacement.
 The `PlotterController` also collects statuses and distributes updates of said blueprints.
 Once all the blueprints on all clusters are ready the plotter is marked as ready.